inddes/Cypress-Hudl/README.md

 "npx cypress open"

+Note:[ If Above command doesn't work (ie; test runner dashboard doesn't open) then follow below all the steps otherwise jump to Step-9 and 10.

+7.Open VisualStudio Code terminal and navigate to the project folder and then type command "npm init".

+8.Install Cypress using command "npm install cypress --save-dev"

-Upon successful completion of this command, the Cypress Dashboard launches and it will show INTEGRATION TESTS folder and spec.js file inside it.
+9.Upon successful completion of this command, the Cypress Dashboard launches and it will show INTEGRATION TESTS folder and spec.js file inside it.

 10.Click the "Login.spc.js"  file to run the test.